 The show then changes course for the moment and introduces the viewer to a young gang of spirited Dungeons and Dragons players.
 These are the AV kids regularly bullied at school.
 They have luckily found a comradery amongst each other.
 This bond between the kids is thematic throughout the first two episodes as the series becomes centered around the disappearance of one of these kids named Will Byers.
 As Will is riding home he comes face to face with either the same or a different entity.
 This is played out in an intense series of events.
 Once the search for Will begins, his remaining three friends (Mike, Lucas, and Dustin) band together in order to conduct their own investigation.
-However, what they discover is not what they expect.
+What they discover, however, is not what they expect.

 Ryder leads an effective cast of memorable characters.
 While appropriately obnoxious at times, the kids have each carved out their own endearing characteristics.
 The standout is Finn Wolfhard as Mike but Gaten Matarazzo and Caleb McLaughlin are both strong in their contributions.
 The dynamics of the high schoolers (featuring Natalia Dyer and Joe Keery) should keep the teenage demographic effectively involved.
 David Harbour gives a powerful performance as the gruff Sheriff Hopper who has his own dark past that keeps him at a limited temper.
 One to watch is Millie Bobby Brown as the mysterious Eleven.
 Brown delivers a quiet, yet incredibly strong performance as a damaged young girl with ties to both the laboratory and the town’s residents.